 - Use a flat skillet (preferably non-stick) and dry roast the peanuts for 2 minutes.
 Once cooled enough, keep a little bit of whole peanuts aside and pound the rest to a coarse texture.

 - To the same skillet, add the ghee.
 Once it melts, add the cumin seeds and stir it around.
 Add the potato bites and salt.
 Stir it around for 2 minutes.
-Then, add the green chili.
-Stir it around and add the roasted whole peanuts kept aside.
+Then, add the green chili and the peanuts, kept aside.

-- Add the lemon juice and few cilantro leaves.
+- Add the lemon juice and finely chopped cilantro leaves.
 Mix it around one more time to bring it all together.
 Check for salt and add any, if needed.

 - Serve warm.